PolarityFF/Polarity/README.md

 4. WIP

 ~~4.
 The folder will contain a config editor ``PolarityCFGE`` and Polarity client itself correlated with its version number **PolarityV4Client**~~

+This version is currently buggy, do not use unless you need to.